Allen G. Debus: Professor

 In 1961, Debus took up a position at the University of Chicago under William McNeill in the Department of History, with one-third of the time as assistant professor in history of science, and two-thirds in undergraduate physical science coursework.
 In 1965 he was raised to associate professor on the strength of his book The English Paracelsians.
 For the school-year 1966/7 he went on an overseas fellowship to Churchill College, Cambridge.
 Back at the University of Chicago, Debus described attempts by the philosophy department to intrude on the history of science program in the history department.

-Debus was instrumental in the development of the Morris Fishbein Center: he served as its first director for two three-year terms.
+Debus was instrumental in the development of the Morris Fishbein Center at the University of Chicago.
+He served as its first director for two three-year terms.
 In 1978 he was elected to the academic chair at University of Chicago established in honor of Morris Fishbein.
-Allen G. Debus developed a three-quarter sequence in history of science, leading from ancient science to the beginning of the twentieth century.
+Debus developed a three-quarter sequence in history of science, spanning from ancient science to the beginning of the twentieth century.
 He also led seminars in Renaissance science and medicine.
 He was at the Institute for Advanced Study in Princeton working on the Renaissance chemical philosophy.
 He was awarded the George Sarton Medal (1994) and the Pfizer Award (1978) from the History of Science Society.
 He was also awarded the Dexter Award (1987) of the American Chemical Society and the Edward Kremers Award of the American Institute of the History of Pharmacy.
 In 1984 he received an honorary Ph.D. from the Catholic University of Louvain.